A 2Cat-inspired model structure for double categories: 2Cat -enrichment of the model structure on DblCat

 \section{\texorpdfstring{$\TwoCat$}{2Cat}-enrichment of the model structure on \texorpdfstring{$\DblCat$}{DblCat}}

 The aim of this section is to provide a $\TwoCat$-enrichment on $\DblCat$ which is compatible with the model structure introduced in \cref{thm:modelstructonDblCat}.
-Recall that a model category $\cm$ is said to be \emph{enriched} over a closed monoidal category $\cn$ that is also a model category, if it is a tensored and cotensored $\cn$-category and satisfies the pushout-product axiom (see \cite[\S 5]{Moser} for more details).
-In particular, $\cn$ is said to be a \emph{monoidal model category}, if the model structure is enriched over itself.
+Recall that a model category $\cm$ is said to be \emph{enriched} over a closed monoidal category $\cn$ that is also a model category, if it is a tensored and cotensored $\cn$-enriched category and it satisfies the pushout-product axiom (see for example \cite[\S 5]{Moser} for more details).
+In particular, the category $\cn$ is said to be a \emph{monoidal model category} if its model structure is enriched over itself.

 In \cite{Lack2Cat}, it is shown that the Lack model structure is not monoidal with respect to the cartesian product.
 However, it is established that such a compatibility exists when considering instead the closed symmetric monoidal structure on $\TwoCat$ given by the Gray tensor product, as stated in \cref{2Catenrichedmodel}.